SzymonKatra/SzymonKatra.github.io/HUGOPROJECT/content/en/project/dzwonekiilokielce.md

 [Instructions of use (PL)](/data/project/dzwonekiilokielce/doc/instrukcja_uzytkowa.html)
 [Technical documentation (PL)](/data/project/dzwonekiilokielce/doc/dokumentacja_techniczna.html)

-**Project is available only for illustrative purposes or to private use.**
+**Project is available only for illustrative purposes or private usage.**
 **Commercial usage and redistribution without permission of the author is forbidden**